Unfortunately for new parents, babies don’t come out of the womb knowing how to be good sleepers.

 So, if you’re reading this, it’s likely that your baby is relying 100% on you to help them sleep, at this point.

 But, fear not, sleep-deprived, mama!
 It is possible to teach your baby to sleep without all the tears, anxiety and stress.

 The solution?
 No cry sleep training.

 This post may contain affiliate links.
 Read my policy here.

 When should you start no tears sleep training?

-To be successful at sleep training your baby, they need to be mature enough to self soothe.
+To be successful at sleep training baby, they need to be mature enough to self soothe.
 This typically happens between ages 4 to 6 months.
 This is also a great stage to begin sleep training as most babies are capable of going much longer between feedings at this point, as well.

 What is no cry sleep training?
 And is it possible to sleep train without crying

 No two babies are alike.
 What works for one baby might not work for your baby and vice versa.
 Simply put, no cry or gentle sleep training is teaching your baby how to sleep on their own with as little tears as possible.

 Keep in mind, some babies–babies that have a more easy going personality, will take to the no cry method with ease.
 Other babies, might not work too well with a gentle sleep training method.
 With a less easy going baby, you’ll work to minimize crying, but realize that your baby might shed some tears.